Ganymed3/book_flight/README.md

 ```

 #### --verbose, -v
 If used, the script prints additional info about the booking process and eventually error messages.
+Recommended for humans.

 #### --debug
 Prints HTTP requests and responces for the debugging purposes.